MTutino/Amplicon_analysis/README.md

 	Path_to_the_script/mplicon_analysis_pipeline.sh -g CCTACGGGNGGCWGCAG -G GACTACHVGGGTATCTAATCC -P vsearch

-#	IF YOU WANT TO REPEAT THE ANALYSIS FILTERING OUT SOME SAMPLES YOU WILL HAVE TO MOVE,RENAME OR DELETE THE "MULTIPLEXED_FILES" FOLDER, THOSE FILES ARE NEVER OVERWRITTEN.
+**IF YOU WANT TO REPEAT THE ANALYSIS FILTERING OUT SOME SAMPLES YOU WILL HAVE TO MOVE,RENAME OR DELETE THE "MULTIPLEXED_FILES" FOLDER, THOSE FILES ARE NEVER OVERWRITTEN.
-#	ON THE OTHER SIDE, ALL THE OTHER FILES WILL BE OVERWRITTEN SO, IF YOU RUN THE PIPELINE WITH THE SAME PARAMETERS, MOVE OR RENAME THE FILES YOU WOULD LIKE TO KEEP BEFORE RUNNING THE PROGRAMME.
+ON THE OTHER SIDE, ALL THE OTHER FILES WILL BE OVERWRITTEN SO, IF YOU RUN THE PIPELINE WITH THE SAME PARAMETERS, MOVE OR RENAME THE FILES YOU WOULD LIKE TO KEEP BEFORE RUNNING THE PROGRAMME.
+**

 If the programme ran successfully you will get the following output

 **OUTPUT:**

-"QUALITY_CONTROL": It contains information about length distribution for raw and trimmed data plus the number of reads for every piece of the quality control step.
+**"QUALITY_CONTROL"**: It contains information about length distribution for raw and trimmed data plus the number of reads for every piece of the quality control step.

-"QIIME_OTU_tables": The free version of Usearch V.6.1 cannot handle files bigger than 3 Gb (multiplexed_files/multiplexed_linearized.fasta, not the single raw files).
+**"QIIME_OTU_tables"**: The free version of Usearch V.6.1 cannot handle files bigger than 3 Gb (multiplexed_files/multiplexed_linearized.fasta, not the single raw files).

 If multiplexed_files/multiplexed_linearized.fasta is:

 	-smaller than 3GB, an open reference OTU picking and chimera removal will be performed.
 Here is the output you are interested in: